How to Send Email Notifications from Arduino using CircuitDigest Cloud

 How the Arduino Uno R4 Based Email Alert System Works

-The system starts by initializing the DHT11 temperature and humidity sensor and establishing a Wi-Fi connection using the onboard wireless capability of the Arduino Uno R4 controller.
+The system starts by initialising the DHT11 temperature and humidity sensor and establishing a Wi-Fi connection using the onboard wireless capability of the Arduino Uno R4 controller.
 Once the network connection is successfully established, the system enters continuous monitoring mode.
 The DHT11 sensor periodically measures the surrounding temperature and humidity values at fixed time intervals and sends this data to the controller for further processing.

 The measured temperature value is then compared with a predefined threshold limit set in the program.
 Under normal conditions, when the temperature remains below the threshold, the system continues monitoring without triggering any alert.